josmac69/technical_challenge_l/4_data_architecture/README.md

 * `account_blocked`: flag indicating if account is blocked
 * `account_blocked_reason`: reason why account is blocked
 * `account_blocked_timestamp`: timestamp when account was blocked
+* `created_at`: timestamp when account was created
+* `updated_at`: timestamp when account was updated

 ##### User account audit transactions:
 History of changes on user account.
 For analytical purposes.
+Data are only appended to the table, no updates or deletes are allowed.
+Table will be indexed by user_id, timestamp and event_type.
+Table will most likely be partitioned by date (timestamp rounded to full date).

 Structure:
 * `user_id`: bigint user identifier